 Takeaways I need to work on to improve user satisfaction with my blog:

 Focus more on writing about SEO (oops, screwed that one up already!) as opposed to other topics.

-Link out where relevant to visitors, not just for the sake of scoring brownie points with link recipients.
+Link out were relevant to visitors, not just for the sake of scoring brownie points with link recipients.

-Make it more interesting, perhaps with more pictures/colour/video.
+Make it more interesting, perhaps with more pictures/color/video.

 You guys have any more pointers?
 On a related note, I have a very low satisfaction rate amongst respondents who came to “research” (presumably from search engines, mostly).
 How can I better serve them?
 If you liked this post on analytics and people, then add my RSS feed to your reader.